Building

 TIME Magazine recognized the city Woodbury as the Best Place to Live in Minnesota.
 Money Magazine listed Woodbury among The Best Places to Live in America.
 Factors such as a healthy economy, affordable housing, educational performance, convenience, safety, and a high quality of life contribute to the city’s desirability and livability.

-• 100 students are known to be homeless in South Washington County schools
+• More than 100 students in South Washington County schools experience homelessness each year.

-• 8,800 individuals speak a primary language other than English
+• Nearly 12,891 residents speak a primary language other than English.

 Scroll to Top